cnabio/cnab-spec/101-bundle-json.md

     }
   },
   "parameters": {
-    "fields": {
     "backend_port": {
       "definition": "http_port",
       "description": "The port that the back-end will listen on", "destination": {
         "env": "BACKEND_PORT"
-        }
       }
     }
   },